 - Number of Cigars Released: 150 Boxes of 25 (3,750 total cigars)

 - Number of Cigars Smoked For Review: 3

-The cigar itself is a very nicely constructed stick, with a slightly oily reddish brown wrapper.
-It is quite firm when squeezed, and it also has quite a bit of heft to it when held in your hand, especially considering the vitola.
+The cigar itself is a very nicely constructed stick with a slightly oily reddish brown wrapper.
+It is quite firm when squeezed and it also has quite a bit of heft to it when held in your hand, especially considering the vitola.
 The wrapper smells of spice and cinnamon, a great combo.
-Pre-light draw has notes of a sweet tobacco and pepper.
+The cold draw has notes of a sweet tobacco and pepper.

-The Final Third is where I really started noticing the strength of this cigar, it sneaked up on me, (even though I had been warned) and while I did not start sweating or anything, it is definitely noticeable.
-The actual flavors of the cigar did not change much from the 2nd Third, still creamy and sweet, with the woody note being dominant.
+The final third is where I really started noticing the strength of this cigar, it sneaked up on me, even though I had been warned, and while I did not start sweating or anything, it is definitely noticeable.
+The actual flavors of the cigar did not change much from the second third, still creamy and sweet, with the woody note being dominant.
 It also had a great, long finish.

 - Due to the marketing of the cigars, people are already talking about how strong the Skull and Bones is.
-Well, I am here to tell you that while it has some strength, especially in the last third, it is really more of a refined strength, rather then an “In your face” strength like the Tatuaje T110, for example.
+Well, I am here to tell you that while it has some strength, especially in the last third, it is really more of a refined strength, rather than an in your face strength like the Tatuaje T110, for example.
 Two totally different cigars and experiences.

-The Bottom Line: This cigar is a perfect example of how great quality tobacco can enhance a smoke.
-You can taste the quality in every puff, and while the cigar is not the most complex in the world, the flavors that are present are so velvety smooth and refined, it is hard to find fault with it, add the great burn and draw, and this ended up being an incredibly pleasing smoke.
-This is definitely the best (and strongest) Viaje I have smoked, and while I wish the pepper had stayed on a bit longer, that is a fairly minor quibble in the grand scheme of things.
+This cigar is a perfect example of how great quality tobacco can enhance a smoke.
+You can taste the quality in every puff and while the cigar is not the most complex in the world, the flavors that are present are so velvety smooth and refined, it is hard to find fault with it, add the great burn and draw, and this ended up being an incredibly pleasing smoke.
+This is definitely the best and strongest Viaje I have smoked, and while I wish the pepper had stayed on a bit longer, that is a fairly minor quibble in the grand scheme of things.
 It was a really great cigar.